Roblox/creator-docs/content/en-us/luau/type-checking.md

 local material: Enum.Material = somePart.Material
 ```

-To add an optional type, use a `?` at the end of the annotation:
+To make a type optional, use a `?` at the end of the annotation:

 ```lua
 local foo: string? = nil
 ```

+This will allow the variable to be either the specified type (in this case `string`) or `nil`.

 ### Literal Types